FOR K-12 SUPERINTENDENTS AND COMMUNITY AND TECHNICAL COLLEGE PRESIDENTS

 Contributing Partners: University of Washington| Community Center for Education Results| Office of Superintendent of Public Instruction

-The purpose of the Puget Sound Coalition for College and Career Readiness is to build a seamless transition from high school to college to career across the Puget Sound area.
-Our shared vision is to increase both the number and percentage of students that graduate from high school, enroll and persist in college and graduate from higher education able to secure a family wage job and/or career path.
+The purpose of the Puget Sound College and Career Readiness Regional Compact is to build a seamless transition from high school to college to career across the Puget Sound area.

 We believe that postsecondary education is the best pathway out of poverty and that all students should have equitable access to pursue this opportunity.
-We are committed over the long term to lead for systemic change to ensure students’ college and career readiness.
+We are committed over the long term to lead for systemic change to ensure students’ college and career readiness and success.

-We pledge to increase the numbers of students completing a high school diploma well-prepared for their lives after the twelfth grade.
+We pledge to increase the number of students earning high school diplomas, who are well-prepared for college, career, and their lives after the twelfth grade.
 We promise to create an environment that supports their attainment of a postsecondary credential for those that go to our local community and technical colleges.

-- We are committed to collective action across the K-12 and postsecondary sectors to address educational opportunity gaps in measures of progress associated with student race, ethnicity, language and income, including:
+We are committed to collective action across the K-12 and postsecondary sectors to address educational opportunity gaps in measures of progress associated with Road Map Project college and career readiness targets:

 - Increase high school graduation rates;